stracquadaniolab/pygna/docs/quickstart.rst

 In the `min-working-example` we provide some basic files to run this minimal example.
 You can follow this instructions to run a network topology analysis on a single geneset file.

-WARNING: *Pay attention to the fact we set the number of permutations to 1000, if you are just willing to test the behaviour, use 50 or 100 to speed up the process*
+**WARNING**: Pay attention to the fact we set the number of permutations to 1000, if you are just willing to test the behaviour, use 50 or 100 to speed up the process*

 >>> cd ./your-path/min-working-example/